Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 ## Credits and Contributions

 Thanks to everyone who has contributed information, research, compatibility fixes, and preservation efforts for Norwegian PC games.
+Especially mullemekk on archive.org for the current available archived version.

 Corrections, historical documentation, compatibility reports, and technical research are welcome.